 1:15–2 p.m.
 Orientation Group Kick-Off (Lang Concert Hall)

 Students will meet up with their orientation groups to kick off the orientation experience.
-Resident Advisers (RAs), Student Academic Mentors (SAMs), and Orientation Counselors (OCs) collectively support students in their transition to life at Swarthmore.
+Green Advisors (GA's), Resident Advisers (RA's) and Student Academic Mentors (SAM's) collectively support students in their transition to life at Swarthmore.

 2–3:00 p.m.
 First Meeting For All New Students (Lang Concert Hall)

-President Valerie Smith, Dean of Admissions, Jim Bock ’90, and Dean of Students Liz Braun will welcome the members of the Class of 2019 and transfer students to Swarthmore.
+Dean of Admissions Jim Bock ’90, and Dean of Students Liz Braun will welcome new students to the Swarthmore community.

 3–4:15 p.m.
 Family Farewells (LPAC Lobby)